libra/website/docs/libra-protocol.md

 ## Transactions and States

 At the heart of the Libra protocol are two fundamental concepts - **transactions** and **states**.
 At any point in time, the blockchain has a "state".
-The state represents the current snapshot of data on the chain.
+The state (or ledger state) represents the current snapshot of data on the chain.
 Executing a transaction changes the state of the blockchain.

 ![Figure 1.1 A transaction changes state.](assets/illustrations/transactions.svg)
 <small>Figure 1.1 A transaction changes state.</small>